Types of Joints

 Symphyses

-• Fibrocartilage pads connect bones, providing both cushioning and limited flexibility
+• Fibrocartilage pads connect bones, providing both cushioning and limited flexibility.

-• Permanent joints that remain throughout life, unlike most synchondroses
+• Permanent joints that remain throughout life, unlike most synchondroses.

-Compare: Synchondroses vs. Symphyses—both cartilaginous, but synchondroses use hyaline cartilage (often temporary, for growth) while symphyses use fibrocartilage (permanent, for shock absorption).
+Compare: Synchondroses vs. Symphyses: both cartilaginous, but synchondroses use hyaline cartilage (often temporary, for growth) while symphyses use fibrocartilage (permanent, for shock absorption).
 FRQs love asking about epiphyseal plates specifically.

 Synovial Joint Subtypes: Movement Specialists

-Synovial joints are classified by the shape of articulating surfaces, which determines the planes and types of movement possible.
+Synovial joints are classified by the shape of their articulating surfaces, which determines the planes and types of movement possible.
 Bone shape dictates function.

 Ball-and-Socket Joints

-• Spherical head fits into cup-shaped socket—this geometry permits movement in all three planes plus rotation
+• Spherical head fits into cup-shaped socket.
+This geometry permits movement in all three planes plus rotation.

 Hinge Joints

-• Uniaxial movement limited to flexion and extension
+• Uniaxial movement limited to flexion and extension.

 Pivot Joints

-• Rounded bone rotates within a ring—formed by bone and ligament
+• Rounded bone rotates within a ring formed by bone and ligament.

-• Uniaxial rotation around a single longitudinal axis
+• Uniaxial rotation around a single longitudinal axis.

-Compare: Ball-and-socket vs. Hinge joints—both synovial, but ball-and-socket permits multiaxial movement while hinge permits only uniaxial.
+Compare: Ball-and-socket vs. Hinge joints: both synovial, but ball-and-socket permits multiaxial movement while hinge permits only uniaxial.
 The shoulder's mobility comes at the cost of stability (frequent dislocations); the elbow's restricted movement provides strength for lifting.

 Saddle Joints

-• Reciprocal concave-convex surfaces—each bone is saddle-shaped, fitting together like a rider on a horse
+• Reciprocal concave-convex surfaces.
+Each bone is saddle-shaped, fitting together like a rider on a horse.

-• Biaxial movement allows flexion/extension and abduction/adduction, plus circumduction
+• Biaxial movement allows flexion/extension and abduction/adduction, plus circumduction.

 Condyloid (Ellipsoid) Joints

-• Biaxial movement includes flexion/extension and abduction/adduction
+• Biaxial movement includes flexion/extension and abduction/adduction, plus circumduction.

 Gliding (Plane) Joints

-Compare: Saddle vs. Condyloid joints—both biaxial, but saddle joints have reciprocal saddle-shaped surfaces while condyloid joints have oval-in-cavity articulation.
+Compare: Saddle vs. Condyloid joints: both biaxial, but saddle joints have reciprocal saddle-shaped surfaces while condyloid joints have oval-in-cavity articulation.
 The thumb's saddle joint specifically enables opposition, which condyloid joints cannot perform.

 Quick Reference Table